k-suri/PlannerProject/README.md

 - Users can edit the details on the invitation<br>
 - Users can download the invitation as a png file with text information and attractive design<br>
 - Users can group their guests into categories and plan the seating arrangement<br>
-- Users can also add custom menu items<br>
 - Users can add tasks to a todo list to list the tasks required to be done.
 - Users can remove tasks from a to-do list<br>
 - Users can edit tasks from a to-do list<br>